 Assuming two users are in a channel in a video call (communication mode), with a resolution of 640 x 360, frame rate of 15 fps, and bitrate of one video stream of 500 Kbps, using single-stream recording:

-The CPU is fully loaded and 100 channels are recorded simultaneously:
+The CPU with 12 cores and 24 threads is fully loaded and 100 channels are recorded simultaneously: